|Le Vieux Chai||Self Catering||Saturday||5||12||2||Double sofabed plus a cot|

 There is a bbq and dining area in front of the house which looks out over the estuary so you can enjoy an evening aperitif watching the sun go down over the water.

-L'Ecluse Restaurant and Bar at Port Maubert, a great little restaurant just a mile away in the small estuary port.
-Go there for a drink or their delicious Moules Frites.
+Le Quai des Paysans at Port Maubert, an informal little restaurant just a mile away at the end of the small estuary port.
 Unsurprisingly their specialities are fresh fish.
-Informal and very reasonably priced with an outside seating area overlooking the boats.
+Very reasonably priced with an outside seating area overlooking the boats, reed beds and salt flats.
+It's a nice walk there and back.

 A small and friendly creperie a short distance from the house.
 Sweet or savoury, the crepes are large enough to fill you up but cheap enough to be able to ask for another.
 Family run with garden seating and the proprietor likes to practise his English with his customers.